x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/create-cloud-based-archive.md

 ## Before you begin

-- The user with the on-premises primary mailbox must a user account in your Office 365 organization.
+- The user with the on-premises primary mailbox must be a user account in your Office 365 organization.

 - The Office 365 user account must be assigned an Exchange Online Archiving for Exchange Server license.
 The steps for assigning a license are included in the procedures in Step 1.